LDubya/OpenKeyNav/docs/structural-navigation-implementation.md

-mapping uses Shift+Left/Right for same-level heading-backed contexts, Shift+Up/Down for authored heading-rank changes, `r` for entry or toggle when character commands are available, `Alt+r` for reliable exit, and `Shift+Escape` to dismiss the visible status when Escape is available to the mode.
+mapping uses Shift+Left/Right for same-level heading-backed contexts, Shift+Up/Down for authored heading-rank changes, `r` for entry or toggle when character commands are available, `Alt+r` for reliable exit, and, when the debug surface is enabled, `Shift+Escape` to dismiss the visible status when Escape is available to the mode.
 Previous/next target and typed-context cycling begin with empty bindings; bare arrows remain native.
 Applications declare custom ownership with `ownsKey` or `data-openkeynav-key-owner`.